DaveY61/flask-mod-template/README.md

    python run_local.py
    ```
 3. Open your web browser and navigate to `http://localhost:5000`.
-4. Click on "Login" and use your email address (from `.env`) with the password "admin".
+4. Click on "Sign p" and use your email address (from `.env`) with the password "admin".
 5. You will be redirected to the Create Password page.
 Set your new admin password.

 **Note:** If you initially created your account without using the admin password, you can still use "admin" as the password during login to activate your Admin account.
-This feature allows you to gain admin access even if you registered through the normal process first.
+This feature allows you to gain admin access even if you started registration without using the special password.

 ### Review Admin Setup